 Located in the Mirage, Siegfried & Roy’s Secret Garden and Dolphin Habitat truly feels like an oasis from the Vegas madness.
 Kids of all ages (including babies and toddlers) will enjoy watching dolphins play and marvel at the majestic white tigers.

-Arrive at opening (usually 10 am) to have the animals all to yourself.
-At $19.95 for adults and $14.95 for kids ages 4-12 with re-entry privileges, we found the attraction to be one of the best values in pricey Las Vegas.
+Arrive at opening (usually 10 am) to have the animals all to yourself before the rest of Las Vegas wakes up.
+At $25 for adults and $19 for kids ages 4-12 with re-entry privileges, we found the attraction to be one of the better values in pricey Las Vegas.

-Blue Man group is a wild and wacky sensory experience that defies categorization.
+Blue Man Group is a wild and wacky sensory experience that defies categorization.
 I can perhaps best describe it as equal parts Twinkies, enthusiasm, eyeballs, curiosity, marshmallows, exuberance, color, and self-examination.
 It’s definitely worth experiencing for yourself.
-Be aware that you need to leave the littlest ones behind for this show (only ages 5 and up are admitted).
-Our family hired a babysitter for our toddler and enjoyed a special night on the town with our almost 6 year old.
+The show has had several hotel homes over the years and is located in the Luxor Hotel & Casino in 2021, with shows resuming in late June.

 The Mandalay Bay Shark Reef Aquarium offers a great chance for your kids to get up close and personal with all sorts of marine life.
 The biggest hit with our 6 year old was definitely the sting ray touch pools.
 Taking a photo with a scuba diver in one of the shark tanks was another highlight.

 At $20 for adults and $15 for kids 5+ (0-4 are free), this is a pretty solid Vegas value for families as well, especially if you have younger ones who are free.